MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution.md

 This tutorial series demonstrates a RAG pattern in Azure AI Search.
 It covers the components built in Azure AI Search, dependencies, optimizations, and deployment tasks.

-Sample data is a collection of PDFs that are uploaded to Azure Storage.
+Sample data is a [collection of PDFs](LINK-TBD) that are uploaded to Azure Storage.
+Sample code can be found in [this Python notebook](LINK-TBD).

 ## In this series